Yonle/j2dc/README.md

 Maybe that's all, Hope you enjoy this code.

 # j2dc
-A simple and very mind blowing repo that you never-ever seen before.
+A repo that let's you make a Discord bots in very easiest way.
 # Setup
 ```
 git clone https://github.com/Yonle/j2dc.git